The goal of the install process is to create an initial working system that can function using the sample collection data.

 There are several functions performed by Installer:

-The DLXSROOT/web/t/text/gifcvtdir is created by the Install program with 777 permissions.
-Optionally, you may want to change permissions on this directory to make it writeable only to the UID of the web server.
+The Installer creates DLXSROOT/web/cache 777 permissions.
+Optionally, you may want to change permissions on this directory to make it writeable only by the UID of the web server.

 Take a look at this Apache virtual host configuration for one of the workshop users.